 Hot chocolate has become so popular in the United States that it is available in coffee vending machines.
 The powder is sold in packets and canisters, and coffee houses often have rich, somewhat thicker varieties on their menus.

-It wasn't until the middle of the eighteenth century that chocolate began to evolve past its drinkable form.
-First, cocoa powder was invented in Holland.
-The Cocoa powder blends much easier with milk or water, allowing for more creations to come.
-Then came chocolate as a candy by mixing cocoa butter with sugar.
-In 1876, milk chocolate was developed.
+It wasn't until the middle of the 18th century that chocolate began to evolve past its drinkable form.
+First, cocoa powder was invented in Holland, where the Dutch controlled nearly the entire cocoa bean trade.
+Since the cocoa powder blends much easier with milk or water, it allowed for more creations to come.
+Next came chocolate as a candy by mixing cocoa butter with sugar and in 1876, milk chocolate was developed.

 From then on, chocolate has become more popular as a solid treat rather than as the drink it started from.